sahilsethi0105/scope-mri/README.md

 # scope-mri
-This repository accompanies the release of the SCOPE-MRI dataset—a publicly available shoulder MRI dataset with image-level labels for several different pathologies.
+This repository is meant to be a useful resource for getting started with using deep learning on MRIs and CT scans.
+It accompanies the release of the SCOPE-MRI dataset—a publicly available shoulder MRI dataset with image-level labels for several different pathologies.
 The dataset is described in our paper:

 > [**SCOPE-MRI: Bankart Lesion Detection as a Case Study in Data Curation and Deep Learning for Challenging Diagnoses**](...)<br/>
   Sahil Sethi, Sai Reddy, Mansi Sakarvadia, Jordan Serotte, Darlington Nwaudo, Nicholas Maassen, & Lewis Shi. <b>arXiv</b>, preprint under review.